Cameron Mitchell (actor): Transition to film

 He then appeared alongside Gary Cooper, Susan Hayward, and Richard Widmark in the drama Garden of Evil (1954), followed by a supporting role in Samuel Fuller's Cold War drama Hell and High Water (1954).
 He subsequently co-starred with Marlon Brando in Désirée (1954); with Gable and Jane Russell in the Western The Tall Men (1955); and the film version of the stage musical Carousel (1956).
 Mitchell was lent back to MGM to co-star with Doris Day and James Cagney in the musical drama Love Me or Leave Me (1955).
 Mitchell co-starred with Joanne Woodward and Sheree North in the drama No Down Payment (1957).

 Television career

 Mitchell moved from movies to television in the 1950s, saying he no longer cared for then current film work.
 "Thank God I worked with the great ones: Gable, Cooper, Power.
 The respect, mystique, and imagination are gone from the movies.
 The old movies were better.
 Today they're junk".

 Mitchell starred in an unsold 1959 television pilot called I Am a Lawyer.
+Also in 1959 he starred in the title role on S2 E30 of Wagon Train "The Duke LeMay Story".
 He had the lead as John Lackland in the 1961 syndicated adventure series The Beachcomber.